cjhillbrand/websocket-sandbox/README.md

 APIGateway websocket has three defualt routes: $connect, $disconnect, and $default.
 These routes are triggered when a socket is opened, closed, and have no other matching routes respectively.
 To read more please visit:
 <a href="https://aws.amazon.com/api-gateway/" target="_blank">here</a>.
+* **Cloud9**: Cloud9 it will be your "development environment".
+To know more about Cloud9, including pricing, click [here](https://aws.amazon.com/cloud9/).
+Cloud9 provides free tier.
 * On *the programming side*: We are using raw unadultarated javascript and html for the browser and User Interface.
 And for the lambda function we are using node.js version 10.

 </details>